haoxins/jupyter-notebooks/README.md

 ### Adding apt-get packages

-* Extend one of the base images and install any `apt-get` packages your Kubeflow Notebook users are likely to need.
+* Extend one of the base images and install any `apt-get` packages your Kubeflow notebook users are likely to need.

 * WARNING: ensure you swap to `root` in the